This article has been reviewed by tax expert Erica Gellerman, CPA.

 Just as your lender will likely request your business tax returns so they can make a decision about the business’ ability to repay the loan, they’ll also likely want to see your personal tax returns to determine if you will be a viable guarantor of the loan.
 For this reason, you should file your personal past due tax returns before applying for a business loan.
 If you are in business with a partner, encourage your partner to file their tax returns prior to applying for a loan, too.

 Typically, a business owner does not file their tax returns for one of two reasons.
-Either they are overwhelmed by the amount of work required to file the returns, or they are afraid they won’t be able to pay the amount of tax they owe.
+Either they are overwhelmed by the amount of work required to file the returns, or they are unable to pay the amount of taxes they owe.

-Working with a qualified accountant or bookkeeper throughout the year can help you overcome both the overwhelm and the fear.
+Using good business accounting software or hiring a bookkeeper throughout the year can help you with both issues.
 A good accountant or bookkeeper will make sure your records are in order so tax time is a breeze.
-At the same time, they will help guide you regarding the amount of your income you should be reserved in a savings account to cover any taxes you will owe at the end of the year.
-Finally, many accountants and bookkeepers will help business owners complete loan applications, making even that process less daunting.
+At the same time, they will help guide you regarding the amount of your income you should reserve in a savings account to cover any taxes you will owe at the end of the year.